Fiona-T/knot-art/README.md

 - This app will also use the Product and UserProfile models from the other apps in its views
 - pages:
   - Checkout (delivery + payment form)
-  - Order confirmation (success page after checkout)
+  - Order confirmation (success page after checkout, also used to display details of a previous order from the profile page)

 ### profiles
 - To handle the user information - their saved delivery details and their order history, and the markets the user has saved
 - Will have a UserProfile model which extends the Django User model using a OneToOne link, to store the extra information (delivery details)
-- Will also have a SavedMarkets model for the markets the user saves/removes from their profile, linked to the Markets model in the markets app
+- Will also have a SavedMarketList model for the markets the user saves, linked to the Markets model in the markets app
 - This app also uses the Order model from checkout app to display the order history
 - pages:
-  - Profile (displays/allows edits of saved delivery details and order history, registered user only)
+  - My Profile (displays/allows edits of saved delivery details and displays order history, registered user only)
   - My Markets (displays/allows removal of user saved markets, registered user only)

 ### markets
 - To handle the viewing of markets in the Market page, as well as the creating, editing and deleting of markets by the admin user
+- To handle creating, viewing, editing and deleting of comments added by registered users on the markets
-- Will have a Markets model to hold the market details
+- Will have a Markets model to hold the market details, and a County model to hold the counties and Dublin area postcodes that the markets can be categorised into.
+Also a Comment model for the registered user comments on markets.
 - pages:
   - Markets (displays all markets, filter/sort options)
+  - Market Details (display an individual market, along with its comments and the form to add new comments - form only displayed for registered users)
   - Add Market (add market form, admin user only)
   - Edit Market (edit market form, admin user only)
+  - Edit Comment (edit comment form, registered user only)

 ## Technology
 ---